wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 The two parameters given to the `stty` command must exactly match the host terminal size.
 One way of obtaining such information in Ubuntu is to move your mouse to one of the four corners of the window, and then hold the mouse left button when the cursor turns into an arrow.
-The size of the terminal should be shown at the middle of the window.
+The size of the terminal should be shown at the middle of the window (in col * row format, not the opposite).

 **QEMU Monitor**